 This report was written by Megan McLemore, senior researcher in the Health and Human Rights Division.
 The report was reviewed at Human Rights Watch by Joseph Amon, director of the Health and Human Rights Division, Graeme Reid, director of the LGBT Program, Alison Parker, director of the US Program, and Meghan Rhoad, researcher in the Women's Rights Division, James Ross, legal and policy director, and Babatunde Olugboji, deputy program director.
-Research assistance was provided by Laura Iris Mattes and Chelsea Edwards, interns in Human Rights Watch's New York office and research and logistical assistance was provided by Freddy Gonzales, intern in New Orleans.
-Production assistance was provided by Jennifer Pierre, associate, Grace Choi, publications director, Kathy Mills, publication specialist, Fitzroy Hepkins, administrative manager, and Jenny Catherall, senior associate for multimedia.
+Research assistance was provided by Margaret Wurth, research assistant with Human Rights Watch; Laura Iris Mattes and Chelsea Edwards, interns in Human Rights Watch's New York office; and research and logistical assistance was provided by Freddy Gonzales, intern in New Orleans.
+Production assistance was provided by Jennifer Pierre, associate, Grace Choi, publications director, Kathy Mills, publication specialist, Fitzroy Hepkins, administrative manager, and Amanda Bailly, multimedia producer.